Welcome to Big Cat Rescue

 The Most Important Thing YOU Can Do to Save Big Cats

 This bill called the Big Cats and Public Safety Protection Act is the most important piece of legislation to ever be introduced to protect lions, tigers and other exotic wild cats from being kept as pets and in miserable roadside zoos.
 It ended the 113th Congressional session with more than 120 co sponsors.
-Now we are working to re introduce the bill in January 2015.
+Now we are working to re introduce the bill in early 2015.

 Check out the Most Recent Mews-Letter

 Get this month’s edition of the AdvoCat, a monthly big cat e-zine.

 Get the most recent copy of the Big Cat Times, a quarterly print newsletter.

 Big Cat Rescue, one of the world’s largest accredited sanctuaries for exotic cats, is a leading advocate in ending the abuse of captive big cats and saving wild cats from extinction.
 We are home to about 80 lions, tigers, bobcats, cougars, servals and other species most of whom have been abandoned, abused, orphaned, saved from being turned into fur coats, or retired from performing acts.

 - The sanctuary began rescuing exotic cats in Nov.
 4, 1992.

 - The non profit 501 c 3 sanctuary is home to about 80 exotic big cats

 - The cats at Big Cat Rescue are here for a variety of reasons, including: